Compact Blue Rocky Mountain Fir

 Spread: 5 feet

 A compact silvery-blue version of this Rocky Mountain native, ideal for bringing a splash of color to the garden, not to mention it's very slow growing pyramidal shape

-Compact Blue Rocky Mountain Fir has attractive silvery blue foliage.
+Compact Blue Rocky Mountain Fir is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive silvery blue evergreen foliage.
 The needles are highly ornamental and remain silvery blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Compact Blue Rocky Mountain Fir is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.